 Italian Wine Advent Calendar, Week 4

-It’s the home stretch, the last leg of the marathon.
+It’s the home stretch; it’s the last leg of the marathon.
 A week of merriment…and still more preparation.
 It’s a never-ending circle, this holiday process!
 Remember, there’s always a bottom to the bottle, so don’t be caught short on stock.

 December 21, Wednesday: Il Carpino 2006 Rubrum– Merlot has been grown in Friuli for over a century, so Italians consider it indigenous there.
 They do, however, pronounce it differently, insisting on enunciating the “t”.
 This wine is generous in plum and baking spice character; its tannins are silky and it’s plump on the palate with very moderate acidity.
 Advance warning: this is another mid-week splurge, but isn’t it time to start rewarding yourself for the long list of faits accomplis during this holiday season?

 December 22, Thursday: Villa di Corlo NV Lambrusco Sorbara Primevo– Lambrusco has grown up.
 Here is a deeply colored, savory and dry style that becomes food and is inherently desirious of victuals.

 December 23, Friday: Ciacci Piccolomini 2009 Rosso di Montalcino– this full-bodied red is deeply colored and rich in texture.
 Red and black cherries, dusty earth and leather dominate the nose.
 Though this house tends to be modern in style, meaning they often use generous amounts of new barrels, this wine sees no new oak.
 Rosso di Montalcino is often called “Baby Brunello” and this is a fine example.